pygeo/easytest/docs/source/introduction.rst

 * check their output by
  - comparison against given reference data
  - performing plausibility checks on the output
- - compare the conten of the output against reference data
+ - compare the content of the output against reference data

-It currently supports the comparison of the content of different file formates, namely:

-* netCDF
-* ...